zephyrproject-rtos/zephyr/boards/xtensa/m5stickc_plus/doc/index.rst

    :board: m5stickc_plus
    :goals: flash

-The baud rate of 921600bps is set by default.
+The default baud rate for the M5StickC PLUS is set to 1500000bps.
 If experiencing issues when flashing, try using different values by using ``--esp-baud-rate <BAUD>`` option during ``west flash`` (e.g. ``west flash --esp-baud-rate 115200``).